mcelearr/handlebars-with-hapi-workshop/README.md

-# templates
-Using helpers and templates
+# Hapi with handlebars workshop

 1. Clone this repo
-2. Run npm i
+2. npm i
-3. Run node server.js
+3. npm start

 ## What

-A simple working hapi server using handlebars and helper functions to serve up a basic file.
+A simple working hapi server using handlebars, layout/partials, helpers and serving static files.

-## How
+## Steps

+### Start

+Serves up basic static page.
+Routes
+- home.js
+- index.js

+layout
+- default.hbs

+view
+- index.hbs

+### Step 1

+Create header partial
+partials
+- header.hbs

+### Step 2

+Serve up reverse page.
+Routes
+- reverse.js

+helpers
+- reverse.js

+view
+- reverse.hbs

 We create a helper folder in the same folder as the main template, and then js helper files within that folder, and direct to it with the server.views options: